Society of Merchant Venturers: History

-In the sixteenth century the society had maintained a free school for mariners' children under the Merchants' Hall in King Street.
-A century later sailors were being instructed in the 'Arte of Navigacion'.
-This was to evolve into the Merchant Venturers' Technical College in Unity Street towards the end of the nineteenth century when over 2,500 students were enrolled.
-When University College, Bristol achieved its charter as the University of Bristol in 1909, the Merchant Venturers' Technical College provided the faculty of engineering, whilst the remaining departments of the college eventually became the University of the West of England.
-At the beginning of the eighteenth century the society took on Edward Colston's 'Colston's Hospital', a school for 100 boys (now Colston's School).
+At the beginning of the 18th century the society took on Edward Colston's 'Colston's Hospital', a school for 100 boys (now Colston's School).
 This moved to Stapleton in 1861, becoming co-educational in 1991.
 In 1891 Colston's Girls' School (now Montpelier High School) was opened on Cheltenham Road using funds from Edward Colston's endowment.
 It became an academy in 2008, when Withywood School reopened as Merchants' Academy.
 In 2016 the Bristol Autism Free School, now called Venturers' Academy, opened nearby.
 In 2017 the society and the University of Bristol jointly sponsored five primary schools, a secondary school, an all-through school and a special school in Bristol.
 The overarching Venturers' Trust oversaw the education of more than 3,200 students and in 2022, with the support of the Department for Education, Venturers Trust made the decision to merge with a larger multi-academy trust that would bring greater expertise, capacity, resources and funding to each of the schools.
 In 2023, E-ACT was chosen because of its excellent track record of school improvement and its strong moral purpose of addressing inequality through education.
 The merger was finalised in 2024.

-The Merchant Venturers cared for twelve poor mariners in the sixteenth century and the society continues to be involved with the care for older people.
+The Merchant Venturers cared for twelve poor mariners in the 16th century and the society continues to be involved with the care for older people.
 The society has managed Colstons Almshouses on St Michael's Hill since its foundation by Edward Colston in 1696.
 Since 1922 the society has been the endowment trustee for the independent charity, the St Monica Trust, enabling very substantial developments to accommodate older people in recent years.
 The Society has also been sole trustee of the Cote Charity, set up in 1968, which in 2009 opened Katherine House, a residential care home and in 2016, Griffiths House for those living with dementia.

 Involvement in the slave trade

-Some of the society's members were active participants in the transatlantic slave trade from the seventeenth century until the eighteenth century.
+Some of the society's members were active participants in the transatlantic slave trade from the 17th century until the 18th century.